 Need for Infrastructure Improvements

-Zoning/planning boards typically want to approve development projects that create infrastructure improvements to the community.
+Zoning/planning boards typically want to approve development projects that include off-site improvements that create infrastructure improvements to the community.
 The creation of needed new roads, sewer systems, landscaping, and donations of land to be used for other community projects are often considered the developer's cost of doing business in the community.

 Requiring concurrency between infrastructure development and new construction is an appealing option for planning officials because it prevents communities from being overwhelmed by growth.